SunilKuruba/AWS-Bedrock-Based-LLM-Conversation-API-with-Ollama-Integration-with-Dockerized-Deployment/README.md

 1. Set up an AWS API Gateway to expose RESTful endpoints.
 2. Create and configure API routes to invoke the AWS Lambda function.
-3. Note down the generated API endpoint URLs for later use.
+3. Update the `awsLambdaApiGateway` in config file with gateway route.

 ---